PRINT DESIGN & EVENT PRODUCTION

 The first volume was rocky.
 I thought I had pulled out all of the stops, but less than 40 people attended.
 I left feeling defeated.
 For the first time I understood the difficulty in squaring up with city nightlife, lobbying for the time and support of people being courted in every direction by a plethora of options and obligations.
 However, the Heavy Rotation tone was definitely set.
 If nothing else, I knew that the level of care I upheld was apparent throughout the entire evening.
 If this venue pulled, I could develop the model further and find a new home.

 Surprisingly, that wasn't the case.
 The Tonic Room was very pleased with the outcome and how I handled a Wednesday.
 In fact, they offered me a new date in that same email.
-I was beyond geeked.
 I decided to take a month off to improve on my faults and strengthen the plan, with the intent of returning for Volume Two on the second Thursday in July.
 Given the first experience, I knew there was a lot of preparation needed if I was going to turn this into a monthly residency.
 The following were the key elements to my new strategy.

 I designed and built a website that would showcase the rotating monthly line-up, along with photo recaps of each event, contact information, and the option to register for a monthly newsletter.